Cutaneous wound healing is the process by which the skin repairs itself after damage. It is important in restoring normal function to the tissue.

 Contamination and Infection

 Surgical site infections (SSI) occur when any infection gains entry to the body via a surgical environment.
-They represent 16% of all healthcare-associated infections.
+They represent around 15% of all healthcare-associated infections.

 Wound contamination increases the risk of infection.
 It can be classified as per the US National Research Council guidance, which defines four classes of contamination, ranging from clean to dirty.